Communication Plan, Collaboration & Continuity: CMS Emergency Preparedness Rule

 A central information source that provides flexible updates for all departments and satellite locations ensures that an offsite staff person isn’t out of the loop for want of current contact information.
 It can also facilitate one-touch group notification, so all parties can mobilize quickly based on the same up-to-date information.

 2. Primary and alternate means of communication for staff and agencies

-An all-hazard risk assessment for emergency preparedness should identify the most likely types of communication disruption.
+An all-hazards risk assessment for emergency preparedness should identify the most likely types of communication disruption.
 In general, facilities should prepare for inoperable landlines and overwhelmed cellular service.
-Although CMS does not make any specific recommendations, the rule notes that pagers, Internet, cable, walkie-talkies, ham radio and other options may be part of a facility’s plan.
+Although CMS does not make any specific recommendations, the emergency preparedness rule notes that pagers, Internet, cable, walkie-talkies, ham radio and other options may be part of a facility’s plan.

 Given that staff, leadership and volunteers may be in different circumstances depending on the type of emergency, a communication system that allows individuals to use multiple modes of communication could minimize interruptions of continuity.

 3. A means of sharing patient information while maintaining privacy

 At the most basic level, this requirement means including in the communication plan what type of patient information is releasable and who is authorized to release it.
 This could include a plan to share information with disaster relief efforts in order to notify families of the location and condition of family members.
 It may be helpful to establish a timeline of cues for when sharing information is necessary.